akbarfm/Imbalanced-Data-Churn-Prediction/README.md

 # Imbalanced-Data-Churn-Prediction
-This repository is a project on Jupyter-Notebook that contains data visualization, machine learning modelling, and deploying
+This repository is a project on Jupyter-Notebook that contains data visualization, data mining, and machine learning modelling